Medici Chapel Museum, Florence

 Founded in 1869, the Medici Chapel Museum encompasses four different spaces.

-Located underneath the Cappella dei Principi, the crypt is a vaulted space which accommodates the reception area and a permanent exhibition featuring the Treasure of San Lorenzo, consisting of reliquaries, liturgical objects, rock crystal, and semi-precious stone vases, silvers, and other precious applied art pieces donated by the Medici to the parish.
+Located underneath the Cappella dei Principi, the crypt is a vaulted space that accommodates the reception area and a permanent exhibition featuring the Treasure of San Lorenzo, consisting of reliquaries, liturgical objects, rock crystals, and semi-precious stone vases, silvers, and other precious applied art pieces donated by the Medici to the parish.

 The Cripta Lorenese is a second, smaller crypt, which houses the tombs of the Medici-Lorena family and the funeral monument of Cosimo de’ Medici the Elder (1467) by Andrea del Verrocchio.
-This space is undergoing renovation works and is currently closed to the public.
+This space is undergoing renovation work and is currently closed to the public.

 Built between 1520 and 1559, the Sagrestia Nuova (New Sacristy) is one of the masterpieces by Michelangelo, who designed its architecture and sculpted the two world-famous funeral monuments located inside it.

 Completed by Giorgio Vasari and Bernardo Buontalenti after Michelangelo moved from Florence to Rome in 1534, the mausoleum is a magnificent cubic space, covered by a hemispherical dome topped by a lantern, whose design was inspired partly by the Pantheon in Rome.

 On the east and west internal sides of the sacristy, Michelangelo created two impressive funeral monuments, with the statues of two of the members of the Medici family buried there, Lorenzo Duke of Urbino and Giuliano Duke of Nemours, depicted as Roman leaders and flanked by four sculptures symbolizing day, night, dawn, and dusk.

 The mausoleum was intended to house also the monumental tombs of Lorenzo the Magnificent and his brother Giuliano, but Michelangelo didn’t complete them before its departure; therefore, the two are buried in two rather simple sarcophagi made in stone.

 The Sagrestia Nuova also contains a famous statue of the Holy Mary, known as Medici Madonna, sculpted by Michelangelo between 1521 and 1534 and located over the tomb of Lorenzo the Magnificent.

 Finally, the Cappella dei Principi is an imposing octagonal chapel completed in 1650 after a design by Don Giovanni de’ Medici and Matteo Nigetti.